-Assessment Methods in Alignment with Intended subject learning outcomes to be assessed
+Assessment Methods in Alignment with Specific Assessment Methods/Tasks % Weighting Intended Subject Learning Outcomes to be Assessed

-Intended Learning Outcomes a b с
+Intended Learning a b c

-Continuous Assessment 50%
+Outcomes Continuous Assessment 50%

-In-class activities (15%) ✓ ✓ ✓
+In-class activities 15% \checkmark $\sqrt{}$ √

-2. Written assignments (15%) ✓ ✓ ✓
+2. Written assignments 15% \checkmark $\sqrt{}$ √

-3. Test (20%) ✓ ✓ ✓
+3. Test 20% √ V √

-Final Examination 50% ✓ ✓ ✓
+Final Examination 50% √ √ √

 Total 100%

-To pass this subject, students are require Continuous Assessment and Examinatio oove in bot h the
+To pass this subject, students a Continuous Assessment and Exa D or above e in both the

 Student Study Class contact:

-Effort Required ■ Lecture 26 Hrs.
+Effort Required • Lecture 26 Hrs.

-■ Tutorial 13 Hrs.
+Tutorial 13 Hrs.

 Other student study effort:

-Study and self-learning 48 Hr.
+Study and self-learning 48 Hrs.

-■ Written assignments 18 Hr.
+Presentation preparation and 18 Hrs.

-Total student study effort 105 Hrs.
+Total student study effort: 105 Hrs.

-Reading List and Recommended Textbooks

-References 1.
-Parkin and Bade, 2015, Foundations of Microeconomics, 7th Edition, Pe arson.

-2. Sullivan, Wicks and Koelling, 2014, Engineering Economy , 16 th Edition, Pearson.
+Reading List and References Recommended Textbooks: 1.
+Parkin and Bade, Foundatio 2.
+Sullivan, Wicks and Koellin References:

-References

-1. Drury, Colin, 2008, Management and Cost Accounting , 7 th Edition, Cengage Learning.

-2. Frank, Robert H., 2007, The Economic Naturalist: Why Economics Explain Almost Everything?
-Basic Books.
+Drury, Colin, Management a Robert H. Frank, The Eco Everything?, Basic Books, 2 nomic Naturali

-Subject Code AF5107 Subject Title Accounting for Engineers Credit Value 3 Level 5 Pre-requisite/ Co-requisite/ Exclusion Nil Objectives To orient students to the purpose and the subject matter of accounting.
+Subject Code AF5107 Subject Title Accounting for Engineers Credit Value 3 Level 5 Pre requisite/ Co-requisite/ Exclusion Nil Objectives To orient students to the purpose and the subject matter of accounting.
 To provide students with the techniques and tools to understand and interpret accounting information.
 To stimulate students' interests in accounting.
 Intended Learning Outcomes Upon completion of the subject, students will be able to: a.
 Employ the accounting building blocks from the preparers' perspective. b.
 Understand accounting information from the users' perspective and be able to interpret them. c.
 Appreciate the role of quality accounting information in the decision making process.
 Subject Synopsis/ Indicative Syllabus Understanding Accounting Why accounting matters.
 Accounting and its building blocks.
 The recording process.
 The accounting information system.
 The financial statements.
 Corporate governance, internal control and cash.
 The application of accounting rules (GAAPs) in general and in particular to receivables and long-lived assets.
 Interpretation of Accounts The need for comparative analysis.
 Tools of financial statement analysis.
 Understanding the uses and limitations of the tools.
 Gaining meaningful insights from the numbers.
 Managerial Accounting Concepts & Techniques Understanding costs.
 Costing techniques.
 Tracking costs.
 Cost-Volume-Profit Analysis.
 Financial Management Basic concepts and funding needs.
 Capital Budgeting.
 Cashflow statement, budgeted income statement, budgeted balance sheet and cash budget Accounting is Interesting A case study of financial statements of a listed company.
-Teaching/Learning Methodology A three-hour seminar will be conducted each week to initiate students to ideas, concepts and techniques of the topics, which is then reinforced by their participation in class discussion, quiz and presentation.
-These are designed to consolidate and develop students' understanding and analytical ability through problem solving and working on relevant cases
+Teaching/ Learning Methodology A three-hour seminar will be conducted each week to initiate students to ideas, concepts and techniques of the topics, which is then reinforced by their participation in class discussion, quiz and presentation.
+These are designed to consolidate and develop students' understanding and analytical ability through problem solving and working on relevant cases.